j1g54w1337/j1g54w1337.github.io/lego/76217/i-am-groot.md

 ## The Set

-The I am Groot set, number 76217, is a medium-sized set, containing an unspecified amount of pieces.
+The I am Groot set, number 76217, is a medium-sized set, containing **476** pieces.
 The finished model measures 18.9 cm high, 35.3 cm long, and 7.3 cm wide.
 The set comes with a detailed instruction manual that guides the builder through the building process step by step.

 ## Building Experience